WasiimSheb/WasiimSheb/README.md

 # Hi there, I'm Wasim Shebalny 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a focus on C, C++, Java programming.
+I'm a passionate software developer with a focus on C and C++ programming.
 Below you'll find a summary of my projects and interests.

 ## About Me